Tongue-tie (ankyloglossia) in babies can affect breastfeeding and bottle-feeding. Here we explain about tongue-tie symptoms and treatment.

 It can be even harder to find a tongue-tie division service when a baby is having problems bottle-feeding.
 Unfortunately, some areas might have no service available (NCT, 2015).

-The National Institute for Health and Care Excellence - also known as NICE - recommends tongue-tie division.
+The National Institute for Health and Care Excellence - also known as NICE - supports considering tongue-tie division.
 Yet there is no common agreement among tongue-tie dividers on how to carry out the procedure or how far the membrane should be divided (NICE, 2005).
 This means the service different health professionals offer varies.

 Your midwife or health visitor should be able to signpost you to NHS tongue-tie assessment and division services in your area.
 Breastfeeding counsellors or lactation consultants can also give you information about tongue-tie division locally.